 Beneath the surface, the shift is really about having a deeper sense of how dependent you are on others - how you seek their approval, or have a need to control, or a desire to protect and remain distant.
 As this awareness builds, you realize that the way to overcome this is not to try to control others’ perceptions but to develop a more affirming attitude toward yourself.
 As a result, you begin to develop an inner dimension of empowerment.

-Of the four shifts we'll explore, this shift (from smart to aware) is the most important.
-People typically get their jobs because of their technical knowledge.
+Of the four mindset shifts we'll explore, this shift (from smart to aware) is the most important.
+Leaders typically obtain their jobs because of their technical knowledge.
 But, they are successful in those roles because of their awareness and ability to build relationships.
 In the next post we'll explore some incredibly compelling research on the subject that you won't want to miss.

 *Some comments modified from Leadership Agility,